bernardmaltais/demosite/README.md

 # demosite

-Supportin site that can be used as a Apache repo for the openshiftdev environment as found at https://github.com/bernardmaltais/openshiftdev
+Supporting static html site that can be used as a Apache App content for the openshiftdev environment as found at https://github.com/bernardmaltais/openshiftdev